PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 invokes the runner once, preserving the original rule order; the lowerer compatibility wrapper remains available.

+The adjacent cost-volume/ScatterND rule still resides in the central lowerer pending mechanical extraction.
+Its dedicated compact corpus fixes the complete two-input NHWC-to-NCHW descriptor path, Slice/Mean/Reshape and ScatterND constant remapping, NDHWC output canonicalization, and downstream Conv3D contract.
+Whole-ModelIR no-op checks cover leading-adapter fan-out, both sides of the trailing adapter, a public intermediate, an invalid leading permutation, and a non-Conv3D downstream consumer.
+This corpus is the frozen contract for the subsequent extraction and transactional indexed migration.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization